 Walter Bruch invented a so-called color encoding system for analogue television called PAL.
 “Yes, my TV set uses PAL, pal.”
 It became the European format, while most of America uses a system called NTSC.
 What in the hell is the difference?
 No clue.

 Cocaine is another useful German invention.
-That’s what Pablo Escobar, George Jung and many others must have thought while weighing their Dollar bills, but not those who were exploited, threatened or even killed for or by that stuff.
+That’s what Pablo Escobar, George Jung and many others must have thought while weighing their Dollar bills.
+Those who were exploited, threatened or even killed for or by this drug would surely see it in a different light.
 Friedrich Gaedcke first isolated cocaine alkaloid in 1855.
 Shortly after, it was used for medication.

 Konrad Zuse, a Berliner by birth, invented the first programmable computer, the ‘Z3’.
 It became operational in May 1941, during WW II.
 The Nazis supported Zuse’s work.
-Because of Nazi Germany’s terror, the news about the first computer hardly spread at the time.
+Because of Nazi Germany’s terror and the war, the news about the first computer hardly spread at the time.

-The list of German inventions is much longer than this.
-It includes the ‘Frankfurter’ sausage, the rocket, Marxism, the Geiger Counter, the Teddy Bear, the ‘Settlers of Catan’ board game, the Diesel engine, Diesel fuel and the Diesel Scandal.
+The list of German inventions is really long.
+It includes the ‘Frankfurter’ sausage, the rocket, the Geiger Counter, the Teddy Bear, the ‘Settlers of Catan’ board game, the Diesel engine, Diesel fuel and the Diesel Scandal.
 Thanks, Rudolf Diesel.
-The Germans invented the car, obviously, the motorcycle and something called health insurance.
+The Germans invented the car, obviously, the motorcycle and health insurance.

 The MPEG Audio Layer III was invented by Germany’s Fraunhofer Institute in 1989.
-The problem was that nobody needed that compression format back then.
+The problem was that nobody needed this kind of compression format back then.
 A few years later, things looked better.
-The entire world knows and uses MPEG Audio Layer III, a.k.a. mp3 today.
+The entire world knows and uses MPEG Audio Layer III, a.k.a. mp3, today.

 Porsche 911 and Morphine

-Oh yes, the anti-tank missile, morphine, the Porsche 911, the printing press, adhesive tape, the hole puncher (office device), recyclable paper and radioactive toothpaste (seriously) are German inventions as well.
+Oh yes, the anti-tank missile, morphine, the Porsche 911, the printing press, adhesive tape, the hole puncher, recyclable paper and radioactive toothpaste (seriously) are German inventions as well.
 And oxygen.
 What people breathed before Carl Wilhelm Scheele discovered it in the 18th century is a mystery.